slatedocs/slate/source/includes/_appendices.md

 For example, the salted bank account number hash for 321076479 74600015199010 is 3f57733f34b677294fed96efd440b8d9e7728fa5 and the hash for SN12K00100152000025690007542 is dd91898995dfef188eca122c5e0dd92f3aa34550

-The account number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field “pach."
+The account number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field "pach."

 ##### Bank Account Number Token